 Shippers who opt for live loading won’t require much space in the yard.
 As containers leave the plant or factory the moment they are stuffed, there is no need to temporarily park them.

 This also means that live loads don’t require a shunting truck, as there are no movements between the parking pits and the loading bays.
 This makes it suitable for shippers with smaller yards.

 However, this can also have a costly downside.
 If not properly planned live loading with inefficient practices or a limited amount of loading bays can cause truck queuing.

 When this happens it can create a backlog of shipments and could ultimately cost time and money to solve, as each truck will charge a waiting fee.
-As consignments may miss the shipping window, it could also lead to shipments delays and unhappy consignees.
+As consignments may miss the shipping window, it could also lead to shipment delays and unhappy consignees.

 Live Load vs Drop and Hook

 As you can see, there are several advantages of using the live load method.
-Live loading is often compared to the traditional and more common drop and hook, often referred to as the drop and pick method.
+Live loading is often compared to the traditional and more common drop and hook often referred to as the drop and pick method.

 The prime mover will place the empty container in front of a designated loading bay, detach the trailer and reattach his prime mover to a laden container.
 It then moves the laden container out of the facility and delivers this to an appointed location.

 As you can see, it’s the exact opposite of a live load.
 With a drop and hook or drop and pick method, the trucker will not wait until the empty container is loaded or the laden container is unloaded.
-Instead, they will immediately move another container out of the shipper’s premise.
+Instead, they will immediately move another container out of the shipper’s premises.

 Andrew is a multi-business owner with over 10 years of experience in the fields of logistics, manufacturing, operations, training, and education.